Settlement contract after termination: pros and cons

 Check severance pay

-A termination agreement can offer advantages to employees in several areas:
+A settlement agreement (post-termination) can offer advantages to employees in several areas:

 2. Clarification of disputes: A termination agreement quickly clarifies the professional future.
 This can help to alleviate the psychological pressure and uncertainty that often come with protracted disputes.
 Employees know exactly when and under what conditions their employment will end.